buerokratt/Installation-Guides/config_draft.md

 **Note!** Both keystore password and alias password should be the same.

 ##### Certificate for JWT signature
+# NOTE: I have still some work to do with JWT sig part.
+If i understand, I have to run the eytool command inside the `tim container` and then copy it into the `host`

 Open terminal
 In the folder `tim` run the following command